-- 1. Assessments consist of a variety of quizzes, exam(s), pre-lecture, pre-lab, and post-lab exercises. - 2.
-No scores are dropped and there is no extra credit work.
+- 1. Assessments include quizzes, exam(s), pre-lecture, pre-lab, and post-lab exercises. - 2.
+No scores are dropped and there is no extra credit work. - 3.
+Makeup work will be assessed late penalties, which are waived only for UAAs. - 4.
+UAA = University-Approved Absence.

-Course Details: The four main topic areas are summarized below and include the teaching strategy and as well as objectives or outcomes.
-The actual learning activities will be revealed at course time.
+Course Details: The broad course topic areas are summarized below and include the teaching strategy and as well as objectives or outcomes.
+Details of the learning activities will be revealed at course time.